tslocke/hobocentral/agility-tutorial.markdown

 Restart the server and you'll notice that Tasks has been removed from the main nav-bar.
 Hobo's generic pages (which are just clever defaults that you can override as much or as little as you like) know how to adapt to changes in the actions that you make available.

 Here's another similar trick.
-Browse to one of your stories.
-See that "New Task" link at the bottom?
-That's kind of clunky for the user -- it would be much nicer if the new task form (which only has one field after all) was in-line in the same page.
-Edit the `auto_actions` declaration in `stories_controller.rb` to look like this:

-	auto_actions :all, :except => :new_task
+Browse to one of your projects.
+You'll see the page says "No stories to display" but there's no way to add one.
+Hobo has support for this but we need to switch it on.
+Add the following declaration to the stories controller:

+    auto_actions_for :project, [:new, :create]

+This creates nested routes and their corresponding actions:

+ - `/project/123/stories/new` routed to `StoriesController#new_for_project`
+ - `/project/123/stories` (POST) routed to `StoriesController#create_for_project`

+Hobo's page generators will respond to the existence of these routes and add a "New Story" link to the project page, and an appropriate "New Story" page.

+Create a story and you'll see the story has the same issue with it's task - there's no way to create one.
+Again we can add the `auto_actions_for` declaration to the tasks controller, but this time we'll only ask for a `create` action and not a `new` action:

+    auto_actions_for :project, :create
 {: .ruby}

-Restart the server and refresh the story page.
-Ta da!
+Hobo's page generator can cope with the lack of a 'New Task' page -- it gives you an in-line form on the story page.

-So far we've seen the black-list style where you list what you *don't* want.
+We'll now continue and configure the available actions for all of the controllers.
+So far we've seen the black-list style where you list what you *don't* want:

+	auto_actions :all, :except => :index
+{: .ruby}

 There's also white-list style where you list what you do want, e.g.

     auto_actions :index, :show
 {: .ruby}